 That’s a great question all of us sufferers would love answered.
 There is no “cure” for anxiety.

 Disclaimer: I am not a doctor or a pharmacist.
 Only your doctor can tell you what they think will work for you.
 Just know that no doctor can tell you to take a magical pill that will make it all go away.
-They will simply have you try one version of anti-anxiety medication, then after some time if it doesn’t work, they will either up your dosage, or switch medications.
-You also have to work your way up to a dosage, and if you want to come off, you must also ween yourself off to avoid withdrawal side effects.
+They will simply have you try one version of anti-anxiety medication, then after some time if it doesn’t work, they will either up your dosage or switch medications.
+You also have to work your way up to dosage, and if you want to come off, you must also ween yourself off to avoid withdrawal side effects.
+If you do find something that works for you, I hear it can be a life-changer.
+I haven’t personally experienced this for myself.

 MY BEST ADVICE: FIND YOUR PERSON

 If you struggle with anxiety there is a good chance that you have your person.
-Your person that no matter where you are, or what you’re doing, they have a way of calming you and making you feel safe and at home right where you are in that moment.
+Your person that no matter where you are, or what you’re doing, they have a way of calming you and making you feel safe and at home right where you are at that moment.
 Your person that holds your hand, hugs you, tells you it’s going to be okay, and simply stays there with you until it’s over.
-That person for me is my husband.

 I’ll say it again.
 Find your person